atonderski/lidarclip/README.md

 ## Instructions

-- download the [SST](https://github.com/tusen-ai/SST) submodule `git submodule update --recursive`
+- download the [SST](https://github.com/tusen-ai/SST) submodule `git submodule update --init --recursive`
 - build the dockerfile `docker build -t lidarclip -f docker/Dockerfile .`
-- spin up a container with access to the dataset and at least one gpu. (`docker run <...> lidarclip`)
+- spin up a container with access to the dataset and at least one gpu. (`docker run -v <lidarclip-path>:/lidarclip <...> lidarclip`)
+- in the docker container, change directories to `/lidarclip`
 - in the docker container, run `python train.py --datadir=<dataset-path> --checkpoint-save-dir=<checkpoint-dir> --name=<experiment-name>`.
 You can specify many additional flags, here is an example command: `--name lidarclip-main --batch-size 128 --workers 4 --checkpoint-save-dir /proj/lidarclip/checkpoints/ --clip-model ViT-L/14`.
 - pre-compute LidarCLIP features: `python.py scripts/cache_embeddings.py --checkpoint=<checkpoint-dir>/<checkpoint-file>`.
 By default these are for the once validation set, but it is easily changed with the `--dataset-name`, `--data-path`, and `--split` arguments.
 - now you can explore the capabilities of the model by running one of the notebooks, placed under `notebooks/`: